 You are a returning student if you have previously applied for admission or taken classes at NDSCS.
-Complete the re-application form found at www.NDSCS.edu/Apply.
 Any returning student who was placed on academic warning, probation or suspension should refer to the Academic Warning, Probation, Suspension and Re-Admission Policy in the NDSCS Catalog or online at www.NDSCS.edu/Catalog.
 Applicants will be contacted by the Enrollment Services office for further instruction.
 Refer to admission procedures for completing your admission/registration requirements.